研究社 新英和中辞典

 flutter (countable and uncountable, plural flutters)

 Fish move using a flutter of their body to propel themselves through the water.
+Some also derive propulsion or maneuverability from their fins' flutter.

 1. (by extension) The collective flutter of many similar objects.